xmatters/xm-labs-cachet/README.md

 - xMatters account - If you don't have one, [get one](https://www.xmatters.com/)!

 # Files
-1. Workflow.zip - workflow containing all the custom steps for interacting with Cachet through the API
+1. [CachetStatusPage.zip](CachetStatusPage.zip?raw=true) - workflow containing all the custom steps for interacting with Cachet through the API

 # Installation
 ## xMatters Setup